How To Customize Your WordPress 404 Error Page

 Below are just some examples of simple customizations you can make to your WP 404 page.

-For example, you can add links pointing visitors to the main pages of your site …
+For example, you can add links pointing visitors to the main areas of your site …

-Direct visitors to the main pages of your website
+Direct visitors to the main sections of your website

 (Direct visitors to the main pages of your website)